Picovoice/porcupine/README.md

   - [Releases](#releases)
   - [FAQ](#faq)

-## License & Terms

-Porcupine SDK is free and licensed under Apache 2.0 including the [models](/resources/keyword_files) released within the repository.
-[Picovoice Console](https://picovoice.ai/console/) offers two types of subscriptions: Personal and Enterprise.
-Personal accounts can train custom wake word models that run on x86_64, subject to limitations and strictly for non-commercial purposes.
-Personal accounts empower researchers, hobbyists, and tinkerers to experiment.
-Enterprise accounts can unlock all capabilities of Picovoice Console, are permitted for use in commercial settings, and have a path to graduate to commercial distribution[<sup>\*</sup>](https://picovoice.ai/pricing/).

 ## Use Cases

 Porcupine is the right product if you need to detect one or a few static (always-listening) voice commands.